wuihee/CSE123/programming_assignment_3/README.md

 ### `HuffmanCode`

 - **`public HuffmanCode(int[] frequencies)`**: This constructor should initialize a new HuffmanCode object using the algorithm described above for building a Huffman code from an array of frequencies. frequencies is an array of frequencies where frequences[i] is the count of the character with ASCII value i.
-Make sure to use a PriorityQueue to build the Huffman tree.

 If there exists a character with a frequency <= 0, the character should not be included in the HuffmanCode object.